ptou33/raspi-vpn-wifi/Readme.md

 # Make a Raspberry Pi a wifi access point that forward traffic to a VPN

 UPDATE: from time to time dns are shut down.
-Lookup a reliable DNS from https://dnschecker.org/public-dns/cn and input its ip address into /etc/dhcpcd.conf
+Lookup a reliable DNS from https://dnschecker.org/public-dns/cn and input its ip address into /etc/dhcpcd.conf static domain_name_servers=180.76.76.76
 ----